Zoloft Side Effects: Can Sertraline Cause Insomnia, Nausea or Pain?

 - Increased risk of bone fracturing

 Serotonin affects various mechanisms that are involved in body energy control.
 It has a role in setting the body’s overall metabolic rate.
-Taking Zoloft may lead to an increase in appetite and consequent weight gain.
+It may also lead to an increase in appetite and consequent Zoloft weight gain.

 On the other hand, weight loss may occur when the increased levels of serotonin lead to a loss of the body’s adipose tissue.

-Serotonin causes a reduction in bone mass hence administration of sertraline high doses may predispose one to frequent bone fractures.
+Serotonin causes a reduction in bone mass hence administrating high doses of sertraline may predispose one to frequent bone fractures.

 By interfering with the actions of the hypothalamic-pituitary-adrenal axis, excessive serotonin may alter numerous processes in the body.
 A common manifestation of this effect is usually unusual sweating.
 Zoloft night sweats are thus common in people on sertraline.